History of the Jews in the Netherlands: Economic influences

 Jews played a major role in the development of Dutch colonial territories and international trade, and many Jews in former colonies have Dutch ancestry.
 However, all the major colonial powers were competing fiercely for control of trade routes; the Dutch were relatively unsuccessful and during the 18th century, their economy went into decline.

 Many of the Ashkenazim in the rural areas were no longer able to subsist and they migrated to the cities in search of work.
 This caused a large number of small Jewish communities to collapse completely (ten adult males were required to conduct major religious ceremonies).
 Entire communities migrated to the cities, where Jewish populations swelled dramatically.
 In 1700, the Jewish population of Amsterdam was 6,200, with Ashkenazim and Sephardim in almost equal numbers.
 By 1795 the figure was 20,335, the vast majority being poor Ashkenazim from rural areas.

-Because Jews were obliged to live in specified Jewish quarters, there was severe overcrowding.
 By the mid-nineteenth century, many were emigrating to other countries where the advancement of emancipation offered better opportunities (see Chuts).